mdn/translated-content/README.md

 2. Run the command `yarn install` to fetch the latest packages and get the local MDN testing environment set up.
 It is also recommended that you run `yarn install` before every update you do to the source, to make sure you have the latest packages.

-3. Next, create an environment variable called `CONTENT_TRANSLATED_ROOT` containing the path to the _translated-content_ repo’s `files` directory.
+3. Next, create an environment variable called `CONTENT_TRANSLATED_ROOT` containing the path to the _translated-content_ repo's `files` directory.
 You could do this for a single session like so:

    ```bash
    export CONTENT_TRANSLATED_ROOT=/path/to/translated-content/files